 Keeping Your Relationship Strong Through an Illness

 Here’s the rest of J’s comment:

-”Can I handle this situation better and will he be the way he was before?
+” Did I handle this the wrong way, did I weaken our relationship?
+I’m beating myself up constantly.
+How do we stay strong in our relationship, will he be the way he was before this illness?
 I just so hate the day I told him to go to the doctor because I think if he had not been told it was depression maybe he would of just got through it.
 Thanks if you could advise me in any way.”

 Getting emotionally strong may involve talking to a counselor about your role in the relationship.
 There is such a thing as enabling an illness, which involves prolonging and even making it worse.
 A counselor can help you sort out if you and your partner are in a healthy love relationship.
 A serious illness is tough to survive no matter how healthy your love is — but if your love isn’t healthy, then you’re in for a long, unhappy haul.

-Learn as much as you can about your partner’s illness
+4. Learn as much as you can about your partner’s illness